kajott/TrackMeister/README.md

     [TM]
     ; generic options, specified in classic INI syntax

-    ; we want a decent filter and full stereo for most module formats filter=auto
-    stereoSeparation=100

     ; when hosting an actual competition, we want to start playback manually autoplay=disabled
     ; and we want fullscreen too!